-MCAS Test Security Requirements (Part I, excerpted from the Winter 2025 PAM)
+MCAS Test Security Requirements for CBT and PBT (excerpted from the spring 2025 PAM)

 Part I

 MCAS Test Security Requirements

 The purpose of the Massachusetts Comprehensive Assessment System (MCAS) is to elicit valid results showing what students know and can do in the tested subjects.
 The purpose of the MCAS Test Security Requirements is to protect the validity of those results.